horoiwa/optga/README.rst

 Overview
 ========

-Optga is framework to find out optimal input of your machine learning model in order to achieve desired outcomes.
+Optga is a framework to find out optimal input of your machine learning model in order to achieve desired outcomes.

 Especially useful when one input two or more objective variables.